-A fee of 3.5 percent of the annual 4 Percent Federal Credit amount determined and 1 percent of the annual State Credit amount (if applicable) or \$5,000, whichever is greater, is due at the time an Initial Determination Letter is issued.
+A fee based on the annual 4 Percent Federal Credit amount determined and a percent of the annual State Credit amount (if applicable) or \$5,000, whichever is greater, is due at the time an Initial Determination Letter is issued.
 The Applicant will have 10 days from the date of the award letter in which to pay the Initial Determination fee to maintain the Initial Determination.
-This fee is non-refundable and will not be adjusted if the final Tax Credit amount is reduced or the Tax Credits are returned or unused.
+This fee will not be adjusted if the final Tax Credit amount is reduced or the Tax Credits are returned or unused.